 From dogfighting bust to beloved family dog

-Talk about going from rags to riches — Pretty Girl was plucked right from the middle of a fighting ring during a police raid.
+Talk about going from rags to riches — Pretty Girl the dog was plucked right from the middle of a fighting ring, a cruel and highly abusive "blood sport," during a police raid.
 After spending some time with a local rescue group in New York while waiting for the court case to wrap up, she came to the Sanctuary in August of 2014.
 And while she may look like a sweet, cute (but also somewhat ordinary) brown dog, Pretty Girl made a big impression at the Sanctuary before winning over a very special couple.

 Treatment for canine babesiosis